A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Long-term, Robust Security Investment Methods for NCSs

-The CBSG developed above assumes a fixed system model in (\ref{eq1}), which we refer to as a {\it nominal} model $M_{nom}$.
+The CBSG developed above assumes a fixed system model in (\ref{eq1}), referred to below as the {\it nominal} model $M_{nom}$.
 In practice, the model varies with time.
-We denote the set of possible system models over a long time interval by $\mathcal{M} = \{ M_{i}=\{\bm{A}_i,\,\bm{B}_i\}$, $i = 1,...,M \}$, where $\bm{A}_i$ and $\bm{B}_i$ are the state and input matrices in (\ref{eq1}) of the nominal model ($i=1$) and $M-1$ {\it uncertain} models.
+We refer to upcoming models as ``uncertain models" and denote the $i^{th}$ uncertain model as $ M_{i}=\{\bm{A}_i,\,\bm{B}_i\}$ where $\bm{A}_i$ and $\bm{B}_i$ are the state and input matrices (\ref{eq1}) of this model.
+We set $M_1 = M_{nom}$.